vmaxim/appium-uiautomator2-server/README.md

 ### appium-uiautmator2-server

-A netty server that runs on the device lisening for commands.
+A netty server that runs on the device listening for commands.

 ### Starting server
 build the android project using the commands